 - Attending community meetings and events and other partner meetings, as requested;

 - Other relevant duties and activities as needed.

-The ideal candidate will have a MSW and either be currently licensed or obtain their New York LMSW licensure within 90 days of hire.
+The ideal candidate will have a Master’s Degree in social work or related field.
 A minimum of 3 years working closely with delinquent, court-involved youth and families.
 A mature grasp of community organizing and relationship building techniques.
 Have strong team skills and ability to work in a fast paced environment.
 Excellent written skills are a must.
 Candidate must be skilled communicator able to work in multi-disciplinary setting and maintain strong relationships with multiple agencies and organizations both onsite and in the community.
 Demonstrated ability to work in a culturally competent manner that is responsive to the needs of urban youth required.

 Position Type: Full-time, some nights and weekends when needed